Approximation algorithms for Steiner Tree Augmentation Problems: Abstract

 \section{Abstract}

-In the Steiner Tree Augmentation Problem (STAP), we are given a graph $G = (V,E)$, a set of terminals $R \subseteq V$, and a Steiner tree $T$ spanning $R$.
+\baselineskip=9pt In the Steiner Tree Augmentation Problem (STAP), we are given a graph $G = (V,E)$, a set of terminals $R \subseteq V$, and a Steiner tree $T$ spanning $R$.
 The edges $L := E \setminus E(T)$ are called links and have non-negative costs.
 The goal is to augment $T$ by adding a minimum cost set of links, so that there are 2 edge-disjoint paths between each pair of vertices in $R$.
-This problem is a special case of the Survivable Network Design Problem which can be approximated to within a factor of 2 using iterative rounding~\cite{J2001}.
+This problem is a special case of the Survivable Network Design Problem, which can be approximated to within a factor of 2 using iterative rounding~\cite{J2001}.

 We give the first polynomial time algorithm for STAP with approximation ratio better than 2.
-In particular we achieve a ratio of $(1+ \ln 2 + \varepsilon) \approx 1.69 + \varepsilon$.
-To do this, we use the Local Greedy approach of~\cite{TZ2021} for the Tree Augmentation Problem and generalize their main decomposition theorem from links (of size two) to hyper-links.
+In particular, we achieve an approximation ratio of $(1.5 + \varepsilon)$.
+To do this, we employ the Local Search approach of~\cite{TZ2022} for the Tree Augmentation Problem and generalize their main decomposition theorem from links (of size two) to hyper-links.

 We also consider the Node-Weighted Steiner Tree Augmentation Problem (NW-STAP) in which the non-terminal nodes have non-negative costs.
 We seek a cheapest subset $S \subseteq V \setminus R$ so that $G[R \cup S]$ is 2-edge-connected.
-We provide a $O(\log^2 (|R|))$-approximation algorithm for NW-STAP.
-To do this, we use a greedy algorithm leveraging the spider decomposition of optimal solutions.
+Using a result of Nutov~\cite{N2010}, there exists an $O(\log |R|)$-approximation for this problem.
+We provide an $O(\log^2 (|R|))$-approximation algorithm for NW-STAP using a greedy algorithm leveraging the spider decomposition of optimal solutions.